-The holding company is intentionally kept small, flexible and cost-efficient (7 FTE).
-The holding manages the investments of the Group and assists the Group's subsidiaries in the areas of finance, treasury, legal, tax, business development, mergers and acquisitions, CSR, HR and other matters.
+The holding company is intentionally kept small, flexible and cost-efficient (9 FTE).
+The holding manages and financially controls the investments of the Group and assists the Group's subsidiaries in the areas of finance, treasury, internal auditing, risk management, legal, tax, IT, business development, mergers and acquisitions, CSR, HR and other matters.
 Furthermore, the holding company provides and arranges the Group financing.
 Large investment decisions require holding authorization.
 All obligations and legal responsibilities that apply to a listed company, including the preparation of annual and semi-annual reports, maintaining contacts with shareholders, potential investors, AFM, Euronext and other stakeholders, are part of the tasks of the holding company.

-More information on corporate governance can be found in the chapter Governance on page 54 and following.
+More information on corporate governance can be found in the chapter Governance on page 44 and following.